nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Notes:
 * If multiple `n/NAME` is given in the command, the title of the added anime will be the last provided `NAME`
+* If multiple `e/EPISODE` is given in the command, the episode of the added anime will be the last provided `EPISODE`
+* If multiple `s/STATUS` is given in the command, the status of the added anime will be the last provided `STATUS`
 * If `EPISODE` is not provided, it will be set to `0`
 * If `STATUS` is not provided, it will be set to `watching`
 * All genres provided must be valid for the command to be successful